Yummygum/react-flagpack/README.md

 This package depends on the files being injected into the static folder of the project.
 React flagpack comes bundled with a CLI that will do this automatically for you, but you have to tell node to execute it.

-Add the following to the scripts in package.json
+Add the following to the scripts in package.json *Note that postinstall sometimes doesn't run with certain package managers, so you may need to run it manually*

 ```json
   "postinstall": "react-flagpack"